rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 The entire third part of this book will be dedicated to learning ins and outs of coroutines, and understanding how you can best apply them for your use cases.

-### 1.2.5 Kotlin can be used for any purpose: it’s free, open source, and open to contributions
+### 1.2.5 Kotlin can be used for any purpose: it's free, open source, and open to contributions
 The Kotlin language, including the compiler, libraries, and all related tooling, is entirely open source and free to use for any purpose.
-It’s available under the Apache 2 license; development happens in the open on GitHub (http://github.com/jetbrains/kotlin).
+It's available under the Apache 2 license; development happens in the open on GitHub (http://github.com/jetbrains/kotlin).
 There are many ways to contribute to the development of Kotlin and its community:

 - The project welcomes code contributions for new features and fixes around the Kotlin compiler and its associated tooling.
 - By providing bug reports and feedback you can help improve the experience when developing with Kotlin for everyone.